 Diamonds, diamonds every where and not a drop to drink…

-The first thing that everyone should know about diamonds and grading is that every single nuance is measured and quantified on a more or less subjective scale.
+The first thing that everyone should know about the April birthstone-diamonds, and grading is that every single nuance is measured and quantified on a more or less subjective scale.
 Gemologists in the trade are screaming at me again, but I think it’s true.
 If I were to take a lovely brilliant white round diamond measuring a full half an inch across that looked perfect to the unaided eye, and sparkled beautifully, then held it out to any person n the world and said, “Here, I’d like you to have this…” I’m willing to be that every one of those people would light up with delight.
-Would they immediately pull out a mesauring stick, a gem scale, and an ultraviolet light?
+Would they immediately pull out a measuring stick, a gem scale, and an ultraviolet light?
 Of course not.

 All diamonds are beautiful in their own way.

 The second C is for Color.
 Diamonds come in all sorts of colors.
-Just because you see lots of white diamonds doesn’t mean that’s the color they are ‘supposed’ to be.
+Just because you see lots of white diamonds doesn’t mean that is the color they are ‘supposed’ to be.
 Diamonds are white, blue, brown, yellow, green, pink, cream, champagne, silver, and black, and every shade in between.
 Some diamonds are naturally these colors, like the chart below:

 Others are heated or irradiated to get those colors, but they are all diamonds.
 Note, please, when I say irradiated, that this does not mean the diamonds are radioactive.
 In fact, Wikipedia says this:

-Nowadays diamond is safely irradiated in four ways: proton and deuteron bombardment via cyclotrons; gamma ray bombardment via exposure to cobalt-60; neutron bombardment via the piles of nuclear reactors; and electron bombardment via Van de Graaff generators.
+Nowadays diamonds are safely irradiated in four ways: proton and neutron bombardment via cyclotrons; gamma ray bombardment via exposure to cobalt-60; neutron bombardment via the piles of nuclear reactors; and electron bombardment via Van de Graaff generators.
 These high-energy particles physically alter the diamond’s crystal lattice, knocking carbon atoms out of place and producing color centers.
 Irradiated diamonds are all some shade of green, black, or blue after treatment, but most are annealed to further modify their color into bright shades of yellow, orange, brown, or pink.
 The annealing process increases the mobility of individual carbon atoms, allowing some of the lattice defects created during irradiation to be corrected.
 The final color is dependent on the diamond’s composition and the temperature and length of annealing. -Wikipedia

 But what about those white diamonds?
 They’re graded on color as well, actually.
 When a diamond is marketed as a “white” diamond, they are graded on a color scale that starts with D. D is considered the best, whitest blue-white you have ever seen in a diamond.
 The ones that they use in all those highly commercial Christmas ads for mass produced jewelry are probably D diamonds.
 Then it goes on down the scale.
 E is the next whitest and still has some blue-white to it’s shade, and F isn’t quite as blue as E. Then the next color segment is just plain White.
 The letters there are G-J and all are very nicely white.